Self-Training: A Survey: Related and unrelated approaches

-In semi-supervised learning, there are probably two main other areas of research that are related to self-training.
-The first, referred to as \textit{consistency learning}, uses classifier predictions over unlabeled data as a confidence indicator and constrains model outputs to be comparable for similar unlabeled examples without assigning pseudo-labels.
-The second method, known as \textit{transductive learning}, is based on the low density separation assumption and tends to give class labels for only the set of unlabeled training samples.
-The framework is driven by the notion that for some applications, it is sufficient to properly predict the outputs of instances of an unlabeled or test set rather than learning a general rule.
+In semi-supervised learning, there are two main other areas of research that are related to self-training.
+The first, known as \textit{transductive learning}, is based on the low density separation assumption and tends to give class labels for only the set of unlabeled training samples.
+The second method, referred to as \textit{consistency learning}, uses classifier predictions over unlabeled data as a confidence indicator and constrains model outputs to be comparable for similar unlabeled examples without assigning pseudo-labels.

+In this section, we also go a bit further, and introduce different context where self-training has been used and extended.
+First, we present \textit{self-supervised learning}, which, despite its similar name with self-training, is an entirely separate technique that employs unlabeled data to train or pre-train a model.
+Finally, we introduce \textit{reinforced self-training}, that merges elements of reinforcement learning with self-training principles by integrating a scoring function based on a learned reward model and employing offline reinforcement learning objectives for model fine-tuning.